medication that stimulates the nervous system and is given to premature infants to reduce the amount of apnea spells.

 want, urge, desire

-This is a special x-ray test.
+a special x-ray test.
 It can give clear pictures of the inside of your body.

 Imaging of body regions and parts in a variety of different planes using x-rays.